 About

 We show up at a festival.
-We write a piece for that specific place.
-We sell prints, digital albums, and Fordite jewelry alongside it.
+We've already written a piece for that specific place.
+We sell archival prints, digital albums, and Fordite jewelry alongside it.
 Nothing gets reused.
-The Sweet Auburn song will never be remixed into an Atlantic Antic song.
+The Sweet Auburn songs will never be remixed into Atlantic Antic songs.
 Every block gets its own.

 Sisukiro, Orikusis, Dr. Pôpé, Bo Herzog, Ludo Chagai — and Bouba & Kiki.